-In this webinar, Hielke Hijmans from the Centre for Information Policy Leadership and Brussels Privacy Hub will analyse the GDPR and its potential impact on the energy sector.
+In this webinar, Hielke Hijmans from the Centre for Information Policy Leadership and Brussels Privacy Hub will analyse the potential impact of GDPR on the energy sector.

 The new European Data Protection Regulation (GDPR), applicable as of 25 May 2018 in all Member States, has heralded a major reform of the EU data protection framework.
 Designed to harmonise data privacy laws throughout Europe, to protect and empower EU citizens’ data privacy and to reshape the way organisations across the region – both public and private – approach data privacy, the new set of rules have posed considerable challenges of compliance across the sector.
 So, what does the regulation introduce, and what are the implications for the energy sector?